 If you don’t wish to download the WAVE extension, please visit the online test page.

 Most accessibility issues are found by doing manual testing.
 Manual testing includes, but not limited to how a screen reader renders the page, navigating by keyboard, dynamic content updates, background image with text etc.

-Manual testing also involves using Job Access with Speech (JAWS) in Internet Explorer version 11 (IE 11) to make sure screen reader users have access to the content of a site and are provided the same information as sighted users.
+Manual testing also involves testing with Job Access with Speech (JAWS) to make sure screen reader users have access to the content of a site and are provided the same information as sighted users.
 See Using JAWS to Evaluate Web Accessibility for information on how to get started with JAWS.

 Images Alternative Text

 Alternative text or alt text is what provides screen reader users with a description of an image.
 If there is no alt text on the image tag, the screen reader will read the URL of the image, which may be confusing to the screen reader.

 Even though the automatic accessibility tool will check to see if an image has alt text, it is up to the developer or content editor to make sure the alt attribute is meaningful to screen reader users.

 - Should provide a short description of what is in the image.
 Example: alt="Students shaking hands."